mill2994/old_website_hugo/content/projects/ chessUnity.md

 ---
 ![Unity Chess Game](/UnityChessMoon.png)

-For my computer graphics final project, we had to create something involving lighting.
+For my computer graphics final project, I had to create something involving lighting.
 I chose to extend a chess game in unity.
 To create the logic for the game itself, I followed a tutorial.
 The tutorial left me with a board and movable pieces.
 The remainder of the project was my own additions.

 I added a skybox, seen in the picture above.
 I updated the cameras for each player's turn, to give them a view from behind their pieces.
 New dim lighting to give the nighttime feeling was also added.
 Finally, I added functionality for a castling move, which in short allows for a castle to swap places with a king.